Wauters Motorsports

-Wauters Motorsports was an American professional stock car racing team that competed in the NASCAR Camping World Truck Series, fielding the No. 5 Toyota Tundra part-time.
-The team also competes in late models.
+Wauters Motorsports is an American professional stock car racing team that most notably competed in the NASCAR Camping World Truck Series, fielding the No. 5 Toyota Tundra part-time.
+The team still competes in late models.
 The team is primarily owned by Wauters, with former NASCAR team owners Billy Ballew and James Finch also part of the organization as co-owners since 2020.